Needler’s was one of the largest regional confectionery firms in Britain.

 Fred Needler (1865 – 1932) was born in Arnold, a hamlet in the East Riding of Yorkshire, about nine miles outside Hull.
 He became general assistant to a small confectioner on Osborne Street, Hull in 1881.

-When the business failed in 1886, Needler bought the equipment and established his own confectionery business at nearby Hanover Square.
-He manufactured chocolate and boiled sweets, initially working 15.5 hour days.
+When the business failed in 1886, Needler borrowed £100 to buy the equipment and establish his own confectionery business at nearby Hanover Square.
+Initially working 15.5 hour days, he manufactured chocolate and boiled sweets.

 Needler relocated to larger premises on Brook Street in 1890.
 By this time around ten people were employed.
 The premises were removed to Spring Street in 1896.